ForYouPage-Org/saturn-api/README.md

 ```

 **Rate Limiting:**
-The API implements rate limiting (100 requests per 15 minutes).
-If you encounter rate limit errors, wait a few minutes before retrying.
+The API implements environment-specific rate limiting.
+See the comprehensive rate limiting section above for details.

+**⚠️ Important**: The production server currently uses the old restrictive rate limits.
+After the next deployment, development/testing will be much more permissive.

 #### Testing Scenarios